AllYarnsAreBeautiful/ayab-manual/docs/how_to_knit/basics.md

    (KH910 manual, pp. 10-15, 18-21).
 1. Position the carriage so that the magnet on the center back of the carriage is outside the left turn mark.
 1. Run the AYAB software.
 In AYAB, left-click “Open Image File” or choose “Open Image File” from the File menu and select the file `triangles_60x10.png` that is located in the folder that opens by default (if you want to knit a different pattern, choose a black/white raster image, preferably in `.png` file format.
 It must be at least as wide as the needles you are using).
-1. In the AYAB software, leave all the settings as they are: Single Bed, Colors 2, Infinite Repeat unchecked, Start Row 1, Start Needle 30, Stop Needle 30, Alignment Center, Knit Side Image unchecked.
+1. In the AYAB software, leave all the settings as they are: Single Bed, Colors 2, Infinite Repeat unchecked, Start Row 1, Start Needle 30, Stop Needle 30, Alignment Center.
+1. You can leave **Knit Side Image** unchecked if you want the pattern to appear as it is in the file on the purl side of the work, i.e. the side facing you as you knit — this is how it worked with the original Brother electronics.
+If you check **Knit Side Image**, the image will be horizontally flipped so that it appears "correct" on the knit side of the work, also often called the "right" side.
+Note that before AYAB 1.0, the software always flipped the image.
 1. Click Knit.
 Wait until it says “Please start machine.”
 1. Set the KC change knob to KC1 or KC2.
 1. Move the carriage so the magnet on the back of the carriage crosses the left turn mark.
 You should hear a "triple-beep".